anlunjiang/home-automation/services/deviceRegistry/README.md

 new devices to be registered, deleted or modified

 ## Usage
-All usages of the device registry and exposed methods and endpoints
+All usages of the deviceEntity registry and exposed methods and endpoints
 ### List all devices
 **Definition**